 Jon Schlegel Jr. has been a daily practitioner of meditation since early 2014.
 With his main focus on vipassana, mindfulness, and a mindfulness based stress reduction (MBSR) practice, he has begun his journey as a meditation coach and teacher for athletes exposed to head trauma.

 His passion for meditation began in college.
-He found himself relying on adderall to study for exams for most of his college career until he stumbled upon a meditation practice that provided the same benefits adderall gave him.
-The practice far exceeded his expectations and he was able to eliminnate his reliance on adderall.
+He found himself struggling to study for exams for most of his college career until he stumbled upon a meditation practice that provided the ability to focus and hone in.
+The practice far exceeded his expectations.
 Jon continued with his meditation practice, making it a part of his daily routine.
-It wasn’t long before he realized the multiplicity of benefits meditation offered, without the negative side effects associated with prescription drugs.
+It wasn’t long before he realized the multiplicity of benefits meditation offered.

 “Schlegel” or “Nebraska” as he used to be called by coaches and teammates, played football early in his childhood through college, totaling over 13 years.
 In high school he was voted to Los Angeles County All Star team and finished his playing career at College of the Canyons in Santa Clarita, CA. He remains extremely passionate about football even after his playing career ended due to his own experience with head trauma.